Normal processing time

 If you plan on being in Denmark for longer than three months, or six months if you will be seeking employment, you need to apply for an EU residence document.
 If you have a residence document, you may remain in Denmark indefinitely, provided you meet the conditions for your grounds for residence.
 There is no date of expiry for residence documents.

-If your grounds for residence are terminated – e.g. if your familial relation to the Danish citizen is terminated – you must apply for a new residence document on other grounds – e.g. as a worker or person with sufficient funds.
+If your grounds for residence are terminated – e.g. if your familial relation to the Danish citizen is terminated – you must apply for a new residence document on other grounds – e.g. as an employee or person with sufficient funds.
 If you are uncertain whether you meet the conditions for new grounds for residence, you must contact SIRI.

-If you continuously have met the conditions for grounds for residence in Denmark under EU rules for five years, you can – regardless of whether you are a citizen of an EU state or a country outside the EU / EEA and Switzerland – apply for a permanent right of residence under EU rules.
-If you hold a permanent right of residence you do not necessarily need to continue to meet the conditions for your original grounds for residence.
+If you continuously have met the conditions for grounds for residence in Denmark under the EU regulations for five years, you can – regardless of whether you are a citizen of an EU country or a country outside the EU/EEA and Switzerland – apply for a permanent right of residence under the EU regulations.
+If you hold a permanent right of residence, you do not necessarily need to continue to meet the conditions for your original grounds for residence.
 Please note, however, that your permanent right of residence can terminate if you reside outside of Denmark for an extended period.

 What happens if I no longer meet the requirements?

-If you have grounds for residence under EU rules as a family member to a Danish citizen who has returned to Denmark after having exercised the right to free movement in another EU country, and you no longer meet one or more of the conditions, your grounds for residence will normally be terminated.
+If you have grounds for residence under the EU regulations as a family member to a Danish citizen who has returned to Denmark after having used the right to free movement in another EU country, and you no longer meet one or more of the conditions, your grounds for residence will normally be terminated.

-This would be the case if, for example, you were divorced from the Danish citizen, if the Danish citizen left Denmark, or if you can no longer derive the right to residence from the Danish citizen because he or she no longer meets the conditions.
+This would be the case if, for example, you were divorced from the Danish citizen, if the Danish citizen left Denmark, or if you can no longer derive the right to residence from the Danish citizen because they no longer meet the conditions.

-If you will be leaving Denmark in connection with the changed situation you do not need to do anything about your grounds for residence.
+If you will be leaving Denmark in connection with the changed situation, you do not need to do anything about your grounds for residence.
 All you need to do is to inform the Civil Registration System that you will be leaving Denmark.
-You can do this on-line at lifeindenmark.dk (requires NemID).
+You can do this online at lifeindenmark.dk (requires MitID).

 If you would like to remain in Denmark, SIRI can help you determine whether you have other grounds for residence.

-If you are an EU citizen yourself and you believe you meet the conditions for other grounds for residence than as a family member to a Danish citizen, for example, as a self-supporting individual or worker, you can submit an application on these grounds.
+If you are an EU citizen yourself and you believe you meet the conditions for other grounds for residence than as a family member to a Danish citizen, for example as a self-supporting person or an employee, you can submit an application on these grounds.

-If you are a third-country national and your right of residence under EU rules has expired, you may be covered by the Educational Attachment scheme.
+If you are a third-country national and your right of residence under the EU regulations has expired, you may be covered by the Educational Attachment scheme.

 Special rules apply when you submit an application on the basis of the Educational Attachment scheme.
 You can only submit such an application after we have made a decision that your right of residence is considered to have expired.
 However, you must submit the application no later than 7 days after we have made the decision that your right of residence has expired.